aymanzerda-sudotime/aymanzerda-sudotime.github.io/_teaching/srum.md

 ## Description :

-Today we're going to see how wen can retrive a wealth of information about all the activities that occur on your machine.
+Today we're going to see how wen can retrieve a wealth of information about all the activities that occur on your machine.

 ---